Esraa-Mashagba/Qafza_Task7/README.md

-Here’s a suggested README for your code:

----

 # House Price Prediction

 This project is designed to predict house prices based on various features using machine learning algorithms.
-The model leverages the **Random Forest** and **XGBoost** regression techniques, selecting the best model based on performance.
-It then exposes a user-friendly interface using **Gradio**, allowing users to input property features and get predicted house prices.
+The model utilizes both Random Forest and XGBoost regression techniques, selecting the best model based on performance.
+It then exposes a user-friendly interface using Gradio, allowing users to input property features and get predicted house prices.

 ## Project Structure

-1. **Data Loading**:
+### Data Loading
 - Loads training and test datasets from CSV files (`train.csv` and `test.csv`).

-2. **Data Preprocessing**:
+### Data Preprocessing
-   - Selects important features (`OverallQual`, `GrLivArea`, `GarageCars`, etc.) for training.
+- Selects important features (e.g., `OverallQual`, `GrLivArea`, `GarageCars`, etc.) for training.
 - Handles missing values by filling them with the median of each column.
 - Splits the data into features (`Data`) and target (`SalePrice`).

-3. **Model Training**:
+### Model Training
-   - Trains both **Random Forest Regressor** and **XGBoost Regressor** on the training data.
+- Trains both `RandomForestRegressor` and `XGBRegressor` on the training data.
 - Compares the models using RMSE (Root Mean Squared Error) and selects the best-performing model.

-4. **Gradio Interface**:
+### Gradio Interface
 - A Gradio app that allows users to input features of a house and get the predicted price.

+### Model Deployment (Hugging Face & Flask)
+- **Hugging Face**: The trained model is uploaded to the Hugging Face repository for future use and sharing.
+- **Flask (Optional)**: Provides an API for deploying the model in a web application.

-## Requirements
+## How to Use

-To run this project, you need the following libraries:

-- pandas
-- numpy
-- scikit-learn
-- xgboost
-- gradio
-- joblib
+1. Clone the repository.
+2. Install the required libraries using the `pip` command.
+3. Run the script to start the Gradio interface.
+4. Enter the house features into the Gradio interface to get the predicted price.

+For deployment in production, you can also use the Flask API for integration into a web application.